tfKamran/github-events-json-to-html/README.md

 # github-events-json-to-html

-It converts the JSON about your events on GitHub to HTML.
+It converts the JSON about your events from GitHub API to HTML.

 ## Usage: